Davmuz/phraw/docs/quickstart.rst

 Phraw automatically extracts the patterns from the regular expression and stores it into the ``requests`` property.

 The regular expression looks ugly?
-No problem, there are other optional algorithms that you can use: see the API reference guide for more informations.
+No problem, there are other optional algorithms that you can use: see the :doc:`routing guide </routing>` for more informations.

 Conclusions
 -----------